How To Clean a Washing Machine

 1. Fill the washer using the highest load size, hottest water setting, and longest wash.

 A regular, slow cycle is fine to use here.

 2. Open the lid and as the washer tub fills, add a quart of white vinegar (or bleach).

-I used vinegar, as it will disinfect the washer without the toxins in bleach.
+I used vinegar, as it will disinfect the washer without the harsh impact of bleach.

 4. Meanwhile, remove any parts you can and soak them and clean nooks and crannies under the lid.